 Not everything is smooth sailing in warehouse management.
 Sometimes problems will arise – product deliveries will be delayed, natural disasters will strike, products will be defective, etc. To handle these challenges, a warehouse manager must remain cool under pressure.
 He should focus on solving the problems by using his extensive knowledge and working with other teams.

 There you have it.
 These are the five most essential characteristics a warehouse manager should possess.
-Let me know if you have other suggestions.
 Good luck in filling this position with the right person for the job!